KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

 Use the settings below to tune behavior.
 The one knob that matters most for “don’t clip” is SoundHeadroomDb; the limiter (SDL) and dynamic attenuation (DirectSound) provide extra safety only when needed.

+Quick toggles (default on)

+- SoundLimiter = 1
+  - Enables the SDL mix‑bus limiter.
+Set to 0 to disable.
+- SoundDSDynEnabled = 1
+  - Enables DirectSound dynamic attenuation.
+Set to 0 to disable.

 ## Overview

 - Fixed headroom (shared): Always applies a small attenuation to keep day‑to‑day mixes below full‑scale.